skenderidis/f5-cis-lab/examples/ingress/basic-ingress/README.md

 ![basic-ingress](images/basic-ingress.png)

-Access the service with the use of curl as per the examples below.
+Access the service as per the examples below.

 ```
 curl http://10.1.10.40